lelebus/wcms-onboarding/README.md

    - to find the ID, search the wine in the admin portal and copy its ID;
    - if the wine is not present at all in the database, add it manually.
 Perform the search again and copy its ID;
    - if the wine that needs to be matched is unclear, leave `matched_id` empty.
+     - Suggestion: add conditional formatting such that the rows with `ok` equals to `1` become green.
  - Commit and push to remote:

 ```bash